osmocom/pysim/docs/shell.rst

 pySim-shell is an interactive command line shell for all kind of interactions with SIM cards, including classic GSM SIM, GSM-R SIM, UICC, USIM, ISIM, HPSIM and recently even eUICC.

+If you're familiar with Unix/Linux shells: Think of it like *the bash for SIM cards*.

-The interactive shell provides command for
+The pySim-shell interactive shell provides commands for

 * navigating the on-card filesystem hierarchy
 * authenticating with PINs such as ADM1